noahdavis05/NumericalComputationFormativeCWK1/blog.md

-# Approximating Pi using Achimeded method
+# Approximating Pi using Archimedes method
 ## Implementation
 In my first attempt, I implemented this code as such.
 I used the formula given and iterated from nought through 50 to attempt to close in on a good approximation for pi.
 ```